 In a world where we use Google for almost everything, it was inevitable that we would eventually entrust it with our travel plans, too.
 As you may know, the tech giant recently launched “Things To Do“, a platform that helps users discover new experiences.
 At the same time, GTTD makes it easier for providers to promote their tours, attractions, and activities and connect with interested consumers.

 Today, we are happy to announce that Regiondo is now recognized as an official tech partner by Google.
 This means that thanks to our booking system, you’ll be able to reach millions of customers who do travel-related searches on Google daily.
 Thanks to the visibility guaranteed by the popular search engine, you’ll improve your brand’s image and significantly boost your direct bookings.
 The best thing (pun intended) is that listing on GTTD is 100% free!
 Sounds promising, right?

 In case you already know what Google Things To Do is, feel free to check out our knowledge base to understand how you can connect this channel to Regiondo.
 Otherwise, keep reading the following paragraphs; you’re in for a wild ride!

 What is Google Things To Do?

-Like Google Reserve, Things To Do functions as a way to connect travel and leisure search queries with businesses and venues that provide relevant services.
+Like Google Reserve, Things To Do functions as a way to connect travel and leisure enthusiasts with businesses and venues that provide relevant services.

 Users can access the Things To Do search bar within Google’s Travel App.
-Type in a locale and Google works its magic by delivering all there is to see and do in the following categories:
+Type in a location, and Google will work its magic by delivering all there is to see and do in the following categories: